bhagyashri49641/Bellabeat_data_analysis/README.md

 - Cited - LOW - Data collected from third party, hence unknown Overall, the dataset is considered bad quality data and it is not recommended to produce business recommendations based on this data.

-⛔ The dataset has limitations:

-- Only 30 user data is available.
-The central limit theorem general rule of n≥30 applies and we can use the t test for statstic reference.
-However, a larger sample size is preferred for the analysis.
-- Upon further investigation with ```n_distinct()``` to check for unique user Id, the set has 33 user data from daily activity, 24 from sleep and only 8 from weight.
-There are 3 extra users and some users did not record their data for tracking daily activity and sleep.
-- For the 8 user data for weight, 5 users manually entered their weight and 3 recorded via a connected wifi device (eg: wifi scale).
-- Most data is recorded from Tuesday to Thursday, which may not be comprehensive enough to form an accurate analysis.

 ### 2.4 Data Selection:
 The following file is selected and copied for analysis.
     • dailyActivity_merged.csv